 (2) A nonlawyer has the right to direct or control the professional judgment of a lawyer.

-(e) A lawyer shall not practice with or in the form of a professional company except in compliance with C.R.C.P.
+(e) A lawyer shall not practice with or in the form of a professional company that is authorized to practice law for a profit except in compliance with C.R.C.P.
 265.

 (f) For purposes of this Rule, a "nonlawyer" includes (1)a lawyer who has been disbarred, (2)a lawyer who has been suspended and who must petition for reinstatement, (3) a lawyer who has been immediately suspended pursuant to C.R.C.P.
 251.8 or 251.20(d), (4) a lawyer who is on inactive status pursuant to C.R.C.P.
 227(A)(6), or (5) a lawyer who, for a period of six months or more, has been (i) on disability inactive status pursuant to C.R.C.P.
 251.23 or (ii)suspended pursuant to C.R.C.P.
 251.8.5, 227(A)(4), 260.6, or 251.8.6.

 Cite as RPC 5.4

 History.
 Entire rule amended and adopted June 12, 1997, effective July 1, 1997; entire Appendix repealed and readopted April 12, 2007, effective January 1, 2008; (d) amended and (e) and (f) added and Comment amended and effective February 26, 2009; amended February 22, 2018, effective February 22, 2018.